 The Compensation Committee reviewed a comparison of our Chief Executive Officer's annual total compensation in fiscal 2021 to that of all other Company employees for the same period.
 Our calculations included employees who were active as of November 8, 2021.
 As Canadian employees account for less than 5% of our total employee population, we excluded Canadian employees from the median calculation.
-Additionally, the Company had more than one non-concurrent CEO serving during the fiscal year and elected to look at the CEO serving on November 8, 2021, our total employee population was 12,704 and our total employee population without our Canadian employees was 12,518.
+Additionally, the Company had more than one non-concurrent CEO serving during the fiscal year and elected to look at the CEO serving on November 8, 2021 in determining the ration of CEO compensation to the median employee compensation.
+As of November 8, 2021, our total employee population was 12,704 and our total employee population without our Canadian employees was 12,518.
 The median employee was identified using all earnings for fiscal 2021, as reported in our payroll system.
-Compensation was annualized for all employees, based on the number of days employed during fiscal 2021.
+Compensation was annualized for all employees who worked less than the full fiscal year, including Mr. Sheehan, other than seasonal or temporary employees, based on the number of days employed during fiscal 2021.
 Payments which were not expected to be repeated throughout the year were not annualized.
 Mr. Sheehan had annualized fiscal 2021 annual total compensation of \$5,118,581 (his actual non-annualized compensation is reflected in the Summary Compensation Table included in this Proxy Statement).
 Our median employee's annual total compensation for fiscal 2021 was \$17,206.55 (based on the same methodology used for the Summary Compensation Table).
 Mr. Sheehan's annual total compensation was approximately 297.4 times that of our median employee.